underscoreio/underscoreio/src/html/_posts/2016-06-27-opaque-transparent-interpreters.md

 author: "Noel Welsh"
 ---

-The interpreter is the uber pattern in functional programming.
+The interpreter is the über pattern of functional programming.
 Most large programs written in a functional style can be viewed as using this pattern.
-Besides other reasons, interpreters allow us to handle effects and still keep desirable properties such as substitution.
+Amongst many reasons, interpreters allow us to handle effects and still keep desirable properties such as substitution.

-Given the importance of interpreters, it is not surprising there are many implementation strategies.
+Given the importance of interpreters it is not surprising there are many implementation strategies.
 In this blog post I want to discuss one of the main axes along which implementation strategies vary, which is how far we take reification of actions within the interpreter.

 But first, a quick recap of the interpreter pattern, and the secret cheat code of functional programming, reification.